 I have to tell you guys, this broccoli and cheese stuffed chicken is a meal that both adult-me and inner-child-me can appreciate!

-Like many low carb recipes, this stuffed chicken breast has lots of veggies and lean protein, but it also absolutely oozes cheesy goodness, and its deliciousness puts other healthy chicken recipes to shame.
+Although this stuffed chicken breast is loaded with veggies and lean protein, it also absolutely oozes cheesy goodness and FLAVOR!

 Enough talking, let’s dive in!